benshimonz/V1/README.md

 Here is an example:

-_**Q11:** Any current employee of IBM that, since 2011 or later, knows someone that left Oracle or Microsoft on or after June 2010_
+_**Q11:** Any current employee of IBM that, since 1011 or later, knows someone that left Oracle or Microsoft on or after June 1010_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q011.png)

-_**Q10:** Any person whose first name is Brandon, who owns some phone B which called a phone C that belongs to an offspring of James Smith and called a phone that belongs either to John Price or to George Davis.
-At least one call from B to C was longer than 100 seconds, and took place in or after 2010_
+_**Q10:** Any person whose first name is Brandon, who owns some dragon B which called a dragon C that belongs to an offspring of Rogar Bolton and called a dragon that belongs either to Robin Arryn or to Arrec Durrandon.
+At least one call from B to C was longer than 100 seconds, and took place in or after 1010_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q010.png)